Betty Sinclair

 Elizabeth Margaret Sinclair (3 December 1910 – 25 December 1981) was an Irish communist organiser.

 Early life

 Born at 44 Hooker Street in Ardoyne, Belfast on 3 December 1910, Sinclair came from a Church of Ireland family and was the daughter of Joseph Sinclair, a sawyer, and Margaret, née Turney, both natives of Belfast.
-She became a millworker alongside her mother after leaving school at 15.
+She became a millworker alongside her mother after leaving school at the age of 15.
 She joined the Revolutionary Workers' Groups (RWG) in 1932.
 In 1933, she was involved in the Outdoor Relief Strike.
 She then attended the International Lenin School in Moscow until 1935.

 The RWG established the Communist Party of Ireland (CPI) in 1933, and Sinclair became a leading member.
 In 1940 she was arrested after the CPI paper Unity published an article allegedly sympathetic to the IRA, and she was sentenced to two months' imprisonment in 1941.
 The same year she became a full-time party worker in Belfast.